GoingOffRoading/Boilest-Scaling-Video-Encoder/README.md

 As frenzied as Tdarr fans are on Reddit, I just can't commit/subscribe to a service like that.

 [Unmanic](https://github.com/Unmanic/unmanic/tree/master) is magic...
-I am a big fan, and Unmanuc is comftorably the inspiration of this project.
+I am a big fan, and Unmanic is comfortably the inspiration of this project.

-I would be using Unmanic today, instead of writing spagetti code, but Josh5 had previously [hardcoded the platform on an older version of FFmpeg](https://github.com/Unmanic/unmanic/blob/master/docker/Dockerfile#L82), doesn't currently support AV1, [has some complexities to build the container](https://github.com/Unmanic/unmanic/blob/master/docker/README.md) that make it difficult to code my own support, and doesn't seem to be keeping up on the repo or accepting PRs.
+I would be using Unmanic today, instead of writing spaghetti code, but Josh5 had previously [hardcoded the platform on an older version of FFmpeg](https://github.com/Unmanic/unmanic/blob/master/docker/Dockerfile#L82), doesn't currently support AV1, [has some complexities to build the container](https://github.com/Unmanic/unmanic/blob/master/docker/README.md) that make it difficult to code my own support, and doesn't seem to be keeping up on the repo or accepting PRs.

 ---
 # Why not Handbrake?